wp-plugins/coolclock/readme.txt

 - Align - left, center or right;
 - Subtext - optional text, centered below the clock.

-Then there are extra options availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/) which allow for more customisation:
+Then there are extra options availabe in the [CoolClock - Advanced extension](http://status301.net/coolclock-advanced/) which allow for more customisation:

 - Background image - define the full URL or path to an image to serve as background;
 - Repeat image;